MC-Desgining/Desging/README.md

 Drawing
 =========
-I recomend manga Studio 5 (or later) t costs money yes so if your that guy who like to pirate do on this then start desging your charater (it can be anything for practice) So start with 2D then start graguly mooving on to 3D
+I recomend manga Studio 5 (or later) it costs money yes so if your that guy who like to pirate do it on this then start desging your charater (it can be anything for practice) So start with 2D then start graguly mooving on to 3D